 What is the secret Pink Drink at Starbucks?

-Some locations have secret menu variations, like adding vanilla cold foam or extra berries.
-But the most popular “secret” Pink Drink is simply the Strawberry Acai Refresher with coconut milk instead of water.
+Some Starbucks locations offer unofficial versions, such as adding vanilla cold foam or extra berries.
+The most common secret menu version is simply the Strawberry Acai Refresher prepared with coconut milk instead of water.

 Why is the Starbucks Pink Drink so popular?